 Extra Yard for Teachers

 Extra Yard for Teachers (EYFT) is the CFP Foundation’s primary initiative.
 The College Football Playoff goes the extra yard by honoring, celebrating, inspiring and empowering teachers.

 College football is the most readily visible representation of students achieving their dreams of attending college.
 This road to college is often attributed to the support and commitment of gifted teachers.
-Throughout the months and weeks leading up to the CFP National Championship, we take time to focus on the people who helped student-athletes across the country reach their dreams of attending college: teachers.
+Throughout the months and weeks leading up to the College Football Playoff National Championship, we take time to focus on the people who helped student-athletes across the country reach their dreams of attending college: teachers.

 - Direct Provision of Resources

 - Inspiring a College-Going Culture

 Teachers are often overlooked and under-appreciated.
 We want to change that.
 It’s time we go the extra yard for those who have gone the extra yard for us!

 How did Extra Yard for Teachers help educators in Arizona in 2016?
 Click here to find out!

 SAVE THE DATE!
 Extra Yard for Teachers Week is September 17-24, 2016.

 Join the College Football Playoff in celebrating teachers across the country!
 This September, we will increase awareness for the EYFT initiative, a program that helps countless teachers, students and classrooms across America.
 On-campus activation and various community events to be announced soon.